second-state/meetups/README.md

 # Meetups on WebAssembly

 This repo is to share slides and recorded videos from meetups on WebAssembly, including online and in person.
-Follow our [Eventbrite page](https://www.eventbrite.com/o/second-state-55396277393) or [Twitter](https://twitter.com/secondstateinc) to receive alerts about next meetup.

 Follow [WasmEdge's GitHub repo](https://github.com/WasmEdge/WasmEdge) for discussions features and updates of the WasmEdge runtime.